DubPlus/DubPlus/README.md

 CONS:

-- When you make changes and hit save, you'll need to go into the [chrome://extensions/](chrome://extensions/) and reload the extension every time (there's a little reload icon the left of the switch in the extension page, just click on that), and then go to the page and refresh the page as well.
+- The process of seeing your changes after save is a little slower and not automatic.

 ### npm scripts

-`npm run build` - lints src, builds files from sources, then builds the extension zip
+`npm run build` - Lints src, builds files from sources, then builds the extension zip

+`npm run ci:build` - Lints and compiles the JS and CSS files.
+Does **not** build the zip

 `npm run watch` - starts file watcher that will rebuild dubplus.js and dubplus.css on save

-`npm run firefox` - starts an instance of firefox with our extension loaded so you can test it in Firefox.
-Requires that you have FireFox installed locally already
+`npm run firefox` - starts an instance of Firefox with our extension loaded so you can test it in Firefox.
+Requires that you have Firefox installed locally already

 `npm run prettier` - format all files in the repo